Meet Jason Britwell: Character Backstory Scene

 Jason’s heart fell.
 It was January.
 No sports until May?
 How would he survive?
 Physical Education class was the best part of the day.
 Surely, he could attend class, right?

-His fingers itched to look at the letter.
+His fingers itched to read the letter.

 “You have no choice now, do you?”
 His father interrupted yet again.
 “I’ll have Junior come over to help you patch yourself up.”